 "We've made substantive changes in how we're spending the money," she said.

 The council also got a history lesson, courtesy of Nordhoff.
 The city's configuration and corresponding infrastructure started in 1872 with Homer Shuey's initial subdivisions of what would become Walnut Creek, Nordhoff said, with electricity turned on in 1910, predating the incorporation in 1914, with a population of 450.

 The city's naysayers tried unsuccessfully three times to disincorporate early on, he said.

 The 1920s was a period of more growth of the city's infrastructure and requisite, voter-approved bonds.
 The 1960s experienced another boom, Nordhoff told the council, with the addition of such amenities as the Lindsay Wildlife Museum, Heather Farm, the library and John Muir Medical Center.

-Another significant date, reflective of the city's ongoing commitment, came in 1974 with its voter-approved, $6.75 million allotment for acquisition of open space.
+Another significant date, reflective of the city's ongoing commitment, came in 1974 with its voter-approved, $6.75 million allottment for acquisition of open space.

 Meanwhile, the future of the city that is mostly built out will include "up-not-out development" and a 2025 General Plan serving as a guidepost juxtaposed with an inherent "period of ambiguity over what's to come," Nordhoff added.

 The city's population now stands at somewhat more than 65,000.